moodle/devdocs/versioned_docs/version-4.3/apis/plugintypes/format/index.md

 ### Course format options

-The core table {course_format_options} in Moodle database is designed to store additional options for course formats.
+The core table `course_format_options` in Moodle database is designed to store additional options for course formats.
 Those options may belong for the whole course or just for course section.

-Course format options must not have the same names as fields in database table {course}, section options must not have the same names as fields in {course_sections}.
+Course format options must not have the same names as fields in database table `course`, section options must not have the same names as fields in `course_sections`.
 Also, make sure names do not duplicate completion and conditional fields in edit forms.

 When the teacher changes the course format in the course edit form AND the old and the new course formats share the same option name, the value of this option is copied from one format to another.
 For example, if the course had format Topics and had 8 sections in it and teacher changes format to Weeks, the course will have 8 weeks in it.

-During backup the course format options are stored as if they were additional fields in {course} table.
+During backup the course format options are stored as if they were additional fields in `course` table.
 Do not store IDs of elements (courses, sections, etc.) in course format options because they will not be backed up and restored properly.
 You can use section numbers because they are relative inside the course.
 If absolute ids are necessary you can create your own backup/restore scripts, see Backup API.

-Webservices expect course format options to be passed in additional entities but for backward compatibility `numsections`, `hiddensections` and `coursedisplay` can also be passed as if they were fields in {course} table.
+Webservices expect course format options to be passed in additional entities but for backward compatibility `numsections`, `hiddensections` and `coursedisplay` can also be passed as if they were fields in `course` table.

 | `core_courseformat\base` Overridable method  | Description  |
 |---|---|